LiquidIce95/Quant_Data_Platform/README.md

 ---

-Objective 3 (optional):
+Objective 3:
-If the analysts are confident in their speculation, your third objective is to implement an API for the quant engineers to use the low-latency data (provided to the real-time dashboard) for implementing these trading algorithms.
+The firm uses various statistical and machine learning models, however the process of training and feeding these models with new data involves a lot of manual labor from the analysts part.
+Furthermore it is currently not possible to feed live data into the models.
+Your third objective is to implement an API that provides real time market data from IB and historical data from the warehouse.

 Metrics of success:
 - The api should be in accordance to best practices of REST
-- End-to-end latency ≤500 milliseconds from Interactive Brokers to chart / dashboards / API users in Switzerland.
+- End-to-end latency ≤500 milliseconds from Interactive Brokers API users in Switzerland.
 - Use of true event tick data (no sampling)
 - Clear and automated data and dev Ops

+For more details on the objectives see the user_stories.md
 ---

 Constraints
 - The entire project must be completed within 15 weeks with at most 10 hours per week
-- The entire project cannot cost more than 250 USD per month to keep running
+- The entire project cannot cost more than 150 USD per month to keep running
+- To keep costs low we only run the streaming pipeline during US cash open (15:30 - 18:30 CET)

 # Contents